jscriptcoder/numelm/README.md

 As a huge fan of Functional Programming, I'm extremely interested in Elm language.
 I'm also passionate about Machine Learning and Deep Learning.
 Ever since I started studying these subjects I've been trying to figure out how to mix these worlds, Frontend/Functional Programming/Elm and Machine/Deep Learning, together. **NumElm** is the first step in these quest of mine.
 My goal is to build a fast (as fast as the browser allows me) Machine Learning package for the Elm community.

 ## Something to keep in mind
 I wouldn't say this package is fully ready to be use in production (not yet).
-Even though there are some performance optimizations, I didn't put too much effort on it this initial version.
+Even though there are some performance optimizations, I didn't put too much effort on this initial version.
 The ```NdArray``` implementation is my [own one](src/Native/NumElm.js).
 I'm aware of the project [scijs/ndarray](https://github.com/scijs/ndarray), which is better optmized, but it lacks of certain funcionality I needed in order to cover most of the _NumPy API_.

 ## How to install
 Unfortunately, and because I'm [using](https://github.com/eeue56/take-home/wiki/Writing-Native) [Native](https://github.com/gabrielperales/elm-native-module) [modules](https://newfivefour.com/elm-lang-basic-native-module.html), this package couldn't make it to the official Elm [repository](http://package.elm-lang.org/).
 Even though I totally agree with the [policy](https://www.reddit.com/r/elm/comments/73ubxo/an_explanation_of_elms_policy_on_native_code/) about Native code, I believe such package in Elm, at least at its current version 0.18, could not achieve top performance, as good as the browser would allow.
 Only low level code, in this case JavaScript, can do so.